-Differences Between a Pole Barn and a Stick-Built Structure
+Differences Between a Pole Barn and Stick-Built Structure

 If you want to build a house, garage, or barn, you have several options.
 Two of the most common are stick-built construction and a pole barn.
 Building a pole barn is very different than stick-built construction and offers several advantages.